TERRIERS SCORE FINAL FOUR GOALS TO TIE BOSTON BLADES, 4-4

-Junior forward Marie-Philip Poulin scored the game-tying goal for the Terriers
+Junior forward Marie-Philip Poulin ties game in final minute for Terriers

 BOSTON - The No. 6 Boston University women's ice hockey team erased a 4-0 deficit after the first period to tie the Boston Blades, 4-4, in an exhibition affair Saturday afternoon at Walter Brown Arena.

 The Blades took a 4-0 lead after the first frame but the Terriers responded with a pair of goals in the second and two more in the third period to force overtime.
 BU outshot the Blades, 4-2, in the extra session but neither team found the back of the net.